2023 Nissan Leaf

 No gas, no exhaust emissions

 No gas means no exhaust.
 No exhaust means no exhaust emissions.
-So forget the gas station and forget about emissions testing – inside the 100% electric Nissan LEAF, everything is outdated.
+So forget the gas station and emissions testing – inside the 100% electric Nissan LEAF, everything is outdated.

 No Oil Change